 As I’d been scrolling and swiping quickly through many posts where people were expressing some of the thoughts I had momentarily swallowed.
 Subconsciously determined to hold–if only for a day–my joyful astonishment at the verdict.

 A challenge, as we had hardly breathed a sigh of relief before hearing of more death. #makhiabryant

 Today, I’m sitting with amazing.

-Well this line has now become a poem (and a possibly mantra) of sorts.
+Well, this line has now become a poem (and a possible mantra) of sorts.